seanox/xml-micro-exchange-php/manual/README.md

 Something like Apache HTTPD or Seanox Devwex.
 Alternatively, the script can be called directly and passed to XPath as a query string.

+## Terms

+### Datasource
+XML-Micro-Exchange is a data service that manages different data areas.
+The entirety, so the service itself, is the datasource.
+Physically this is the data directory.

+### Storage
+The data areas managed by the XML Micro-Exchange as a data service are called storage areas.
+A storage area corresponds to an XML file in the data directory.

+### Storage Identifier
+Each storage has an identifier, the Storage Identifier.
+The Storage Identifier is used as the filename of the corresponding XML file and must be specified with each request so that the datasource uses the correct storage.

+### Element(s)
+The content of the XML file of a storage provide the data as object or tree structure.
+The data entries are called elements.
+Elements can enclose other elements.

+### Attribute(s)
+Elements can also contain direct values in the form of attributes.

+### XPath
+XPath is a notation for accessing and navigating the XML data structure.
+An XPath can be an axis or a function.

+### XPath Axis
+XPath axes address or select elements or attributes.
+The axes can have a multidimensional effect.

+### XPath Axis Pseudo Elements
+For PUT requests it is helpful to specify a relative navigation to an XPath axis.
+For example first, last, before, after.
+This extension of the notation is supported for PUT requests and is added to an XPath axis separated by two colons at the end (e.g. `/root/element::end` - means put in element as last).

+### XPath Function
++The XPath notation also supports functions that can be used in combination with axes and standalone for dynamic data requests.
+In combination with XPath axes, the addressing and selection of elements and attributes can be made dynamic.

+### Revision
+Every change in a storage is expressed as a revision.
+This should make it easier for the client to determine whether data has changed, even for partial requests.
+The revision is a counter of changes per request, without any claim of version management of past revisions.
+It starts with initial revision 0 when a storage is created on the first call.
+The first change already uses revision 1.

+Each element uses a revision in the read-only attribute `___rev`, which, as with all parent revision attributes, is automatically incremented when it changes.
+A change can affect the element itself or the change to its children.
+Because the revision is passed up, the root element automatically always uses the current revision.

+Changes are: PUT, PATCH, DELETE

+Write accesses to attribute `___rev` are accepted with status 204, will have no effect from then on and are therefore not listed in the response header `Storage-Effects`.

+### UID
+Each element uses a unique identifier in the form of the read-only attribute `___uid`.
+The unique identifier is automatically created when an element is put into storage and never changes.
+If elements are created or modified by a request, the created or affected unique identifiers are sent to the client in the response header `Storage-Effects`.

+The UID uses an alphanumeric format based on radix 36 which, when converted into a number, gives the timestamps of the creation in milliseconds since 01/01/2000.
+The UID is thus also sortable and provides information about the order in which elements are created.

+Write accesses to attribute `___uid` are accepted with status 204, will have no effect from then on and are therefore not listed in the response header `Storage-Effects`.

+### Transaction / Concurrent Access
+In the first version of XML Micro-Exchange all requests to a storage use flock + LOCK_EX / LOCK_UN, that should change later.
+So that also simultaneous accesses are supported, but no dirty reading.

 ## Getting Started